tenchi-security/zanshin-cli/README.rst

 **Arguments**:

 -  ``NAME``: Name of the new API key [required]

 **Options**:

 -  ``--help``: Show this message and exit.

 ``zanshin account api_key delete``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Deletes a given API key by its id, it will only work if the informed ID belongs to the current logged user.
+Delete a specific API key by its UUID.
+The key must belong to the logged-in user.

 **Usage**: